 Is FightCamp Worth It?

-FightCamp starts at just under $450, and goes up to about $1,350 depending on how many accessories you want.
+FightCamp starts at just under $99 for just the hand wraps and trackers and is $499 for the trackers and punching bag.
 The workouts are incredibly fun, so much so that I didn’t feel the need to tap out even though I had enough sweat to warrant putting down a “Wet Floor” sign before I was finished.

 The hardware is also of good quality and should last you a while, so long as you take care of them.
 The gloves and bags aren’t professional quality but they’re great for the price.
 In terms of software, the app is easy to use and the punch trackers are mostly accurate.